 More than 200,000 attorneys are eligible to practice law in California.
 Many attorneys share the same names.
 All discipline reports are taken from State Bar Court documents and should be read carefully for names, ages, addresses and bar numbers.
 Read the Discipline Key

-to check an attorney's official bar membership record.
+to check an attorney's official bar record.